 Typically, too many possessions in our homes can take up valuable living space.
 The more we own, the less space we have to move about freely.
 More so, this can present an issue in any home, large or small.
 Far worse, it spills out of the wardrobes, develops in piles on the floor, and results in less joy in our homes.

-With so much clutter in your home, the place can begin to look overcrowded and feel claustrophobic.
+With so much clutter in your home, the place can become overcrowded and feel claustrophobic.
 It also means you have nowhere to store anything of actual value.
 OK, so now we know the negatives about clutter, let’s take about the positives of decluttering.

 However, if you can’t part with your possessions, you might want to invest in personal storage units.
 Doing so will allow you to keep your things and create room in your home without restoring to throwing things away.
 Plus, it will allow time for you to sort through them another day.
 And you can do so in a calm, stress-free manner.